grubbcc/anagrams/To do.md

 * make it so clicking on a window brings it to the front
 * show quick pop-up notification in bottom of game panel (e.g. "that word is already on the board")?
 * show watchers
+* automatically recognize and linkify weblinks
 * put user's own name at top of the list (and emphasize it somehow?)
 * make links in the markdown guide clickable and make it into an editable sandbox?
 * add maximize button to player profiles... maybe not necessarily to fullscreen, but at least larger?
 * dropdown menu to sort players list alphabetically or by rating
-* pop up messages saying you are already involved in this game, or you already have a game screen active, etc
+* pop up messages saying you are already involved in this/a game, you already have a game screen active, etc
 * make it so tile size also adjusts in response to resizing wordDisplay
 * enable multiple game windows?
 * add minimize button?